Argonavt8/ReadLater/README.md

  8. If it is working, yippiee..ki...yay, start adding links and reading more online =)

 This is a fork from napsternxg/ReadLater repository.
 For more information about original ReadLater, please see repository napsternxg/ReadLater.

+If you have some wishes, questions or issues send maill pleas (kolosok050@mail.ru) I will be glad to see your mails.